younglord088/Web-dev/Readme.md

-# Services Section for Web Page
+# Digital Marketing Website

-This project provides the HTML and CSS code for a "Services" section of a webpage.
-The section is designed to showcase various services provided by a company, with one of the services highlighted for emphasis.
+This project provides the Pure HTML,CSS and JavaScript code for a Digital Marketing Website.
+The section is designed to showcase various services provided by a company, with services highlighted for emphasis.

 ## Files

-- `index.html`: Contains the HTML structure for the "Contact Services" section.
+- `index.html`: Contains the HTML structure for the "Homepage" section.
-- `styles.css`: Contains the CSS styles for the "Services" section.
+- `styles.css`: Contains the CSS styles for the "Homepage" section.
 - `images/`: Directory containing the images used in the section.
+- `contact.html`: Contains the functionality for the Contact from using GetForm.io
+- `contact.css`: Contains the CSS styles for the Contact Form

 ## Usage